fzenke/pub2015orchestrated/2015orchestrated/README.md

 orchestrated to form and retrieve memories in spiking neural networks.
 Nature Communications.

-Finally, update the output path in `globalvars.sh' to point to a portion of disk with sufficient space.
+Finally, update the output path in 'globalvars.sh' to point to a portion of disk with sufficient space.
 If you want to run distributed simulations make sure this path is accessible from all nodes of your cluster.

 Invoking
 $ ./run_orchestrated_stdp.sh
-will run the the three scripts 1run_init.sh, 2run_learn.sh and 3run_cued.sh and the necessary bootstrap script in sequence which corresponds to the two-fold learning and recall protocol shown in Figure 3.
+will run the three scripts 1run_init.sh, 2run_learn.sh and 3run_cued.sh and the necessary bootstrap script in sequence which corresponds to the two-fold learning and recall protocol shown in Figure 3.